How to Connect To A SSH Terminal

 In such cases, in-person server management can prove to be difficult, making remote server access a necessity.
 To connect to a Linux server remotely and manage it over the internet you will have to use SSH.

 What is SSH?

-When someone wants to manage the computer remotely in a secret way, the person uses SSH commands to get the work done.
-Most of the time this protocol is loved by system and network administrators for the control and agility it provides to the users.
+When someone wants to manage the computer remotely in a secure way, the person uses SSH commands to get the work done.
+This protocol is especially loved by system and network administrators for the control and agility it provides to the users.
 Here are some of the things you can do with it:

 - Secure system administration

 - Communication across the Internet

 - Send and receive valuable information over other untrusted networks

 SSH Work Methodology